 How Hormones Imbalances Contribute to Scoliosis

 When we look at the onset of scoliosis, it is not coincidental that the ages of scoliosis onset are those associated with periods of hormone change.
 For example, scoliosis occurs in 2-3% of children during puberty.
-The incidence increases over 400% in females age 50 and up, which coincides with the hormonal changes associated with menopause.
+The incidence increases by over 400% in females aged 50 and up, which coincides with the hormonal changes associated with menopause.

 Herein lies the core of the issue: these hormone imbalances are already well-documented, yet few physicians are attempting to treat these concurrent symptoms.
 It is these very symptoms that may be contributing to either the onset of the spine curvature or to its progression over time.
 In order to understand this connection, let’s take a look at how exactly certain hormones function, and how they interact with the scoliosis curvature.

 In animal studies, abnormal estrogen utilization during growth is considered an initiating factor in adolescent idiopathic scoliosis.
 This is thought to occur based on the observation that different components of the spine grow or lengthen at different speeds, thus creating disproportionate growth to which the body must adapt.
 The scoliosis curvature, therefore, is an adaptive response to this abnormal spine growth.

 This is substantiated by the fact that postmenopausal women become at risk for osteoporosis due to a natural decline in estrogen production.
 In the presence of existing spine curvature, bone density loss can trigger the curve to increase.